ggioffreda/glued-clock/README.md

 The clock will broadcast the messages listed below, with a maximum delay of 166ms at most, plus bus latency.
 You can expect no more than 200-250ms on a decent network.
-The payload on the message is always the timestamp in milliseconds, as returned by the `Date.now()` function.
+The payload of the message is always the timestamp in milliseconds, as returned by the `Date.now()` function.

 List of topics and their frequency: